 Update** Here is a more recent post of products made with Witch Hazel

 We have granite counters in our home.
 They were here when we bought the house, and I don’t love them.
 The previous owners saved money by using granite tiles rather than a solid surface.
-I don’t liketo scrape to gunk out of the grout lines.
-Granite was very trendy for a while, but I think it will be one of those features that dates a kitchen.
+I don’t like to scrape to gunk out of the grout lines.
+Granite was very trendy for a while, but I think it will be one of those features that date a kitchen.
 Anyway, all that to say, you can’t clean granite with just anything.
 Most likely your granite was sealed to protect the natural stone.
 Avoiding cleaners that will break down that sealant is important.
-Cleaners like vinegar or bleach are no nos.
+Cleaners like vinegar or bleach are no-nos.
 I like this recipe here from Wellness Mama.
-The only thing I change is that I don’t add the castile.
+The only thing I change is that I don’t add the Castile.
 It still works great without it.

 Granite Counter Cleaner